aysanfern/Clustering/README.md

 # Clustering
-An attempt at using K-Means and Hierarchical clustering.
+Using K-Means and Hierarchical clustering.